cwcyau/healthdatascienceacademy/courses/exptdesign.md

 Guest speaker(s):

-- David Wong, University of Manchester
+- David Wong, University of Manchester ("How to put together an RCT in practice")

 ### Day 3: Nature's experiment